nrwl/nx/docs/shared/monorepo-nx-enterprise.md

 **Our CI should run the following checks:**

-- It checks that the changed code is formatted properly. (`yarn format:check`)
+- It checks that the changed code is formatted properly. (`nx format:check`)
 - It runs lint checks for all the projects affected by a PR/commit.
 - It runs unit tests for all the projects affected by a PR/commit.
 - It runs e2e tests for all the apps affected by a PR/commit.